-Project Description: About 70% of Zambia’s rural population rely on agriculture.
+About 70% of Zambia’s rural population relies on agriculture.
+GAFSP will invest $31.1 million to improve food production, develop value chains, and build capacity in districts with the highest levels of poverty and food insecurity.
 APMEP targets the agriculture sector to support economic growth and poverty reduction by enhancing food security, income, and nutrition among participating households through the development of irrigation, aquaculture, and livestock production support; crop diversification and intensification; value chain development to promote agro-processing; and agriculture service centers.
-The project helps establish infrastructure to create job opportunities, including by constructing three livestock service centers in Chongwe, Chitambo, and Gwemb.
-Establishment of irrigation schemes and construction of agro-market centers, roadside markets, and access roads are expected to create more job opportunities for local communities.
+The project helps establish infrastructure to create job opportunities, including by construction of three livestock service centers in Chongwe, Chitambo, and Gwemb.
+The establishment of irrigation schemes and the construction of agro-market centers, roadside markets, and access roads are expected to create more job opportunities for local communities.
 APMEP also supports strong nutrition and capacity development to train and deliver improved planting materials and technologies to farmers.

 As of December 2021, 75,520 people, 54% of them women, have benefitted from the project, with project-promoted technology adopted on 33,383 hectares of land.
 APMEP has delivered new or rehabilitated irrigation and drainage services and has provided 20,079 smallholders with productivity enhancement support, 23,564 individuals with capacity development support, and 22,457 people with improved nutrition services.
 APMEP’s crop diversification and intensification component distributed rice seed and other inputs for the Chitambo clusters and the Luombwa scheme in the 2020–2021 season, benefitting 1,038 farmers.
 The 30-ton capacity cassava milling plant in Chitambo is 90% complete, two of the plant’s three lines of flour and stock feed are ready for testing, and the starch line is complete.
 Further, the project has started setting up a 500-hectare cassava seed multiplication field to provide planting materials to cassava outgrowers.